Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Theoretical advances

 Why is it so complicated to understand the electronic structure of CRO?
 From a theoretical point of view, studies based on DFT have observed that the unconventional magnetic and electronic properties are dictated by the competition of multiple degrees of freedom (charge, spin, SOC, lattice) that makes the electronic states highly sensitive to the electronic interactions and exchange of correlation.
 Early studies using GGA approximation evidenced a metallic state and highly anisotropic behavior of CRO.
 They suggested for the first time the crucial role of spin-orbit interaction, whereas a metal-insulator transition happens by the interplay of SOC and Coulomb repulsion (U) (for U $>$ 3 eV)\cite{Liu-cro-327}.
-Later, other studies considering spin-orbit interaction with LDA and GGA evidenced that the systems have semi-metallic states.
+Later, other studies considering spin-orbit interaction with LDA and GGA evidenced that the system has a semimetal state.
 Here, it was evidenced that GGA fails to describe the band structure at $\Gamma$ point through comparing with ARPES spectra \cite{markovic2020electronically}.
-Finally, recent work has performed studies using GGA along with PBEsol approximation and considering the interplay among SOC+U+lattice degrees of freedom; this study revealed that for small U values, it is possible to control the hole and electron pocket around $\Gamma$ in which for U $\geq$ 1.4 give good agreement with the ARPES spectra \cite{danilo}.
+Finally, recent work has performed studies using GGA along with PS approximation and considering the interplay among SOC+U+structural degrees of freedom; this study revealed that for small U values, it is possible to control the band occupation around the Fermi level, in which for U $\geq$ 1.4 give good agreement with the ARPES spectra \cite{danilo}.
 However, it is necessary to propose a new structural phase transition not reported by experiments so far.